 Marcus by Goldman Sachs: The New Kid on the Block

 Near the end of October 2018, Marcus by Goldman Sachs entered the no-penalty CD space with some competitive, though curious, offerings.
 Their no-penalty CDs are offered in three different durations which, oddly, have increasing rates for increasing durations.
 While this would be expected for regular CDs with early withdrawal penalties, it’s rather unexpected for no-penalty CDs, since the longer duration works in the favor of the customer by guaranteeing the rate for a longer period of time while still allowing a penalty-free withdrawal at any time.
 Marcus’ no-penalty CDs can be opened with a deposit as little as $500.

 After leapfrogging Ally’s rates in early January 2019 with their 13-month, no-penalty CD, Marcus’ APYs stand as follows:

 Other No-Penalty CDs

 No-Penalty CDs are fairly rare and the others I found were not at all compelling.
 For example, Swineford National Bank has a 9-month no-penalty CD with an APY of just 0.15%.
-The Columbia National Bank has a similar 9-month no-penalty CD with an APY of 0.05%, but with something called “Relationship Banking” the APY is 0.30% — still a pass, in my opinion.
-AgFed Credit Union previously had a 30-month no-penalty CD with a 1.85% APY, but, sadly, that was only available for about a week in June 2018.
+The Columbia National Bank has a similar 9-month no-penalty CD with an APY of 0.05%, but with something called “Relationship Banking” the APY is 0.30% — still a hard pass, in my opinion.
+AgFed Credit Union previously had a 30-month no-penalty CD with a 2.40% APY, but, sadly, that was only available for about a week in June 2018.